Dewey's sit-ins: Legacy

-Although lesser known than the later, large-scale riots at the Stonewall Inn in 1969, and the preceding the Cooper Do-nuts Riot of 1959, the Dewey's sit-ins became iconic stepping stones in the fight for LGBT rights.
+Although lesser known than the later, large-scale riots at the Stonewall Inn in 1969, and the preceding Cooper Do-nuts Riot of 1959, the Dewey's sit-ins became iconic stepping stones in the fight for LGBT rights.
 Drum Magazine (of which Clark Polak was the editor) deemed it “the first sit-in of its kind in the history of the United States."

 On April 20, 2015, OutHistory featured a "50th Anniversary Commemoration" for the first Dewey's sit-in, complete with links to primary sources such as the Janus Society flyers and newsletter distributed in 1965, a Drum Magazine article about the sit-ins (with photos), and a letter to the editor of the magazine.
 The site also lists oral histories collected in the 1990s from Dewey's patrons and residents of the 1960s.

 The Dewey's Restaurant on 17th & St. James Streets in Philadelphia, where the two sit-ins took place, no longer exists.
 Dewey's was later replaced by Little Pete's Restaurant, and in 2017, after 40 years as Little Pete's, the building was demolished to make room for a luxury hotel.

-In October 2018, the Pennsylvania Historical and Museum Commission erected a Dewey's Sit-in historic marker to commemorate the "nation's first gay sit-in," which was the eighth historic marker to be dedicated towards LGBT rights in the city of Philadelphia.
+In October 2018, the Pennsylvania Historical and Museum Commission erected a historic marker to commemorate the sit-in, which was the eighth historic marker to be dedicated towards LGBT rights in the city of Philadelphia.
 The marker is at 17th and St. James streets in the neighborhood of Rittenhouse Square.